in-coding-girls/FreeCRM-Hybrid-POM-Framework/README.md

 ##Checking TestNG Reports
 • Right click on the project name and select "Refresh".
-• Go to test-output folder -> right click on index.html -> copy file location -> run index.html file in your browser to see the report.
+• Go to test-output folder -> right click on index.html -> Properties -> copy file location -> run index.html file in your browser to see the report.
-• For Extent Report do the same for ExtentReport.html file
+• To see Extent Report do the same for ExtentReport.html file

 ##Emailable TestNG Report
 Email this file: emailable-report.html